Who We Are

 Darion explores these interests through three interrelated domains of research: 1) excavating the politics of un/freedom and abolitionism in Black educational history, 2) illuminating practices of Black historical sense-making and youth historical literacies through community-engaged research, and 3) interrogating how the contemporary social context of Black education permits or constraints these Black educational histories and youth historical literacies to manifest in American education.

 Darion is a 2023 recipient of the Stanford Presidential Award for Excellence through Diversity and his research has been funded by the Mellon Mays Undergraduate Fellowship, the Stanford Research, Action, and Impact through Strategic Engagement Fellowship, the Stanford Knight-Hennessy Scholars Fellowship, and the Ford Foundation Pre-Doctoral Fellowship.
-His scholarship has been published in the Journal of Multicultural Education and the Theory, Research, and Action in Urban Education journal (forthcoming)
+His scholarship has been published in the Journal of Multicultural Education and Race, Ethnicity, and Education.

 Webmaster, Jackie Pedota, The University of Texas at Austin